 A caravan park is defined to mean, “an area of land on which movable dwellings are situated for occupation on payment of consideration”.

-“Protected tenants” are tenants who have been living in the same rented premises (known as “prescribed premises”) since 1 January 1956, and are covered by the Landlord and Tenant Act 1958 (Vic) (pt V) rather than the RTA.
+“Protected tenants” are tenants who have been living in the same rented premises (known as “prescribed premises”) since 1 January 1956, and are covered by the Landlord and Tenant Act 1958 (Vic) (pt V) rather than the RT Act.

 This is a complicated area of tenancy law.
 There are few protected tenants left in Victoria.
-Contact the Tenants Union for further information (see “Advice and contacts”).
+Contact the Tenants Union (tel: 9416 2577) for more information.

-The RTA was amended in 2010 to include coverage of people renting in residential parks (called “site tenants”).
+The RT Act was amended in 2010 to include people renting in residential parks (called “site tenants”).
 These provisions commenced on 1 September 2011.
-To be covered by the provisions (pt 4A RTA):
+To be covered by the provisions (pt 4A RT Act):

 1 the dwelling must be “designed, built or manufactured” to be transported from one place to another for use as a residence;